-Taking these considerations into account, the Commission has determined that a more preferable Rule which incorporates the proposed changes put forward in the Rule Change Request and the NGF submission will more effectively address the issues identified.
-Accordingly, the Draft Rule represents a more preferable Rule.
+Taking these considerations into account, the Commission has determined that a more preferable Rule consistent with the proposed changes put forward in the Rule Change Request and the NGF submission will more effectively address the issues identified.
+Accordingly, the Rule as Made represents a more preferable Rule.